 (host,database,user)therefore further augmenting the privileges available to the client as this particular database.
 The db table is the most common place where privileges are assigned for non-root users since it is the most specific to the database.

-the web server that should be automatically configured to run phpMyAdmin.
+You are asked to choose the web server on which to run phpMyAdmin.

 Tab to "apache2", press the SPACE BAR to select it:

-- Next the installer wants to create and configure a database by dbconfig-common.
+- You are presented with the "Configuring phpmyadmin" screen The installer wants to create and configure a database by dbconfig-common.
 The Yes choice is already selected, just press ENTER.

-$ sudo apt-get purge phpmyadminSay yes to deleting everything possible.
+$ sudo apt purge phpmyadminSay yes to deleting everything possible.
 Then start again.

 Relevant filesIt is useful to know just what files are affected by an installation.
 One way to discover this information is like this: